How Do Chatbots Qualify Leads: From Visitor to Qualified Prospect

 Instant engagement, 24/7 availability

-Traditional qualification methods depend on timing: reps being available, leads filling out forms during office hours, follow-ups happening when someone’s free.
+Traditional qualification methods depend on timing: reps being available, leads filling out forms during office hours, and follow-ups happening when someone’s free.
 And even if you’ve got a full team on standby, those small gaps — seconds of hesitation, delayed replies — add up quickly.
 Before you know it, the lead’s gone.

 This always-on approach eliminates wait times and drastically reduces the chances of leads slipping through the cracks.